Get ad-free recipes! Join the PWWB Cooking Club

 Six pork shumai dumplings rest atop a colorful platter that sits atop a creamy white textured surface.
 The pork shumai dumplings have been garnished with sliced green onions.
 A pair of wooden chopsticks rest alongside the platter and a small blue and white bowl filled with siu mai sauce rests alongside the platter.

-Easy Dumplings for At-Home Dim Sum – No Pleating Required!
+Easy Dumplings for At-Home Dim Sum – No Folding Required!

 Key Ingredients

-Pork shumai ingredients are arranged atop a creamy white textured surface: ground pork, cornstarch slurry, sesame oil, green onions, dried shiitake mushrooms, water chestnuts, oyster sauce, soy sauce, granulated sugar, white pepper, and round wonton wrappers.
+An overhead shot of ingredients arranged atop a creamy white textured surface: ground pork, cornstarch slurry, sesame oil, green onions, dried shiitake mushrooms, water chestnuts, oyster sauce, soy sauce, granulated sugar, white pepper, and round wonton wrappers.

-• Wonton wrappers – We use 2 ½ – 3 inch round store-bought wonton wrappers, which you can find in the freezer section of your local Asian grocery store.
-If you’re up for a fun project, you can also make homemade dumpling dough using simple staple ingredients like flour, cornstarch, & water – this is a great shumai wrapper recipe!
+• Store-bought wonton wrappers make assembling these dumplings super easy!
+We use 2 ½ – 3 inch round wrappers, which you can usually find in the freezer section at your local Asian grocery store.
+If you’re up for a fun project, you can try my friend Kristina’s 3-ingredient homemade dumpling dough recipe!

 Pork Shumai Filling